vsheahan/MCP-Rise-Of-The-Invaders/README.md

 **What I learned:** Stress testing is crucial.
 My detector looked good on paper (62% recall in training), but real adversarial attacks revealed it only catches 27%.
 Also, I learned that integration bugs can make a system completely useless (0% recall), and you won't know unless you test properly.

 **What this is:** An experimental stress testing framework I built to understand how prompt injection detectors perform under adversarial pressure.
 Part of my learning journey exploring AI security ([see all experiments](https://github.com/vsheahan/Space-Invaders-Vector-Command)).
-Not a production tool - just research, learning, and sharing findings.
+Not a production tool - just research, learning, and sharing what (doesn't) work.

 ---